-In many cases of hirsutism, no abnormality of the hormones is found and it may be that in those women the hair follicle is more sensitive to normal amounts of androgen.
-Other family members are often affected.
+In many cases of hirsutism, no abnormality of the hormones is found and it may be that in those women the hair follicles are more sensitive to normal amounts of androgen.

 In many cases, the diagnosis of hirsutism can be made on the basis of the appearance of hirsutism.
 There is a visual scale, called the Ferriman-Gallwey scale, which can be used to determine the severity of hirsutism in women.

 In women with additional symptoms (including irregular periods) or in those with severe or recent onset of hirsutism, blood tests may be recommended.